People

 Cheryl Tan

 Cheryl Tan is a Co-Lab Manager of the Belief, Affect, and Behavior Lab at Duke University.
-She moved to Durham after graduating with a B.S. in Psychology from the University of Washington, Seattle, where she worked on an independent study regarding the cross-cultural experience of joy.
-Her research interests are at the intersection of culture, emotion, and well-being, and she plans on pursuing a PhD. in Social Psychology in the future.
+She moved to Durham after graduating with a B.S. in Psychology from the University of Washington, Seattle, where she conducted and published an independent cross-cultural study on the dimensions of self during joy (Tan & Titova, 2024).
+Her research interests are at the intersection of culture, emotion, and well-being, and she plans on pursuing a PhD. in Social Psychology.
 Outside of academia, she loves trying milk tea stores, baking, and catching up on her favorite shows.

 Doctoral Student